Why the word ‘prostitute’ has to go

 The word “prostitute” sounds like an unpleasant medical procedure: “Hey Bill, did ya see the Doc for your prostitute exam?”
 Our preferred term – “sex worker” – is boring by comparison, evoking scenes of blue-collar labour (perhaps with less clothes than your average tradie).
 But if we are serious about reducing violence against all women, we must move on from the word “prostitute”, especially when discussing assault or murder…..”

-Male Escort Melbourne – April 4, 2026 There’s something pretty incredible about the fact that certain…
+Male Escort Melbourne – April 14, 2026 There’s something deeply powerful about knowing you can let…